Sumo

 • To win, the wrestler pushes and pulls the opponent's body and breaks down the opponent's posture using the arm, foot and body.

-And by gripping the opponent's Mawashi, he can throw and lift the body.
+And by gripping the opponent's Mawashi, he can lift or throw the body.

 But kicking, striking with the fist, gripping the hair, or pulling the ear, etc. are forbidden.